24/7 Free Live Search

 Contact a Florida-Licensed Bail Bond Agent

-If a bond is set, a Florida-licensed bail bond agent can post bond for a 10% non-refundable premium under Florida Department of Financial Services rules.
-A $5,000 bond costs $500 through a bondsman.
-Cash bonds posted directly with the Clerk of Courts are refundable after the case closes.
+If the judge sets a bond, a licensed Florida bail bond agent can post it for a 10% premium that is non-refundable (this rate is fixed by the Florida Department of Financial Services).
+A $5,000 bond costs the family $500 through a bondsman.
+A cash bond paid directly to the Clerk of Courts is returned once the case concludes.

 4